Consider Online Therapy

-“I have worked with Inga over a number of years in an online format and find that the level of energetic support and psychotherapeutic guidance is identical to that which I received when I used to see her in person in Austin.
+“I have worked with Inga over a number of years in an online format and find that the level of energetic support and psychotherapeutic guidance is identical to that which I received when I used to see her in person in Austin.—K. H., Texas

-Also, because inga has unique energetic training, she is able to connect deeply through the online format in a way that is rare as a therapist.
-I highly recommend giving the online format a try as it has made a tremendous difference in my life and healing journey.”—K. H., Texas
+Also, because Inga has unique energetic training, she is able to connect deeply through the online format in a way that is rare as a therapist.
+I highly recommend giving the online format a try as it has made a tremendous difference in my life and healing journey.”

 “I was hesitant to think that doing online therapy would help me at all.
 I had been seeing Inga for many years when I moved out of Colorado for a year in 2017.
-During that time I continued to see Inga online because it’s hard to find a therapist that you click with.
-It was comforting to be able to get the same loving energy, advice, and therapy as I did in person.
-Of course body work is not quite the same but there were many other things we did in place of the body work.
 There was also an interesting element of having therapy in my own home.
-Being able to ground with Inga in my home was really helpful and made it a part of my home life as opposed to something I did once a week in her office.
+Being able to ground at home made it a part of my home life as opposed to something I did once a week in her office.
 I’d highly recommend giving online therapy a try.
-I’m continuing to do online therapy with Inga and it’s so helpful right now to have that sense of normalcy.” — M.D., Colorado & New York
+I’m continuing to do online therapy with Inga and it’s so helpful right now to have that sense of normalcy.”— M.D., Colorado & New York

 It’s Your Choice & You Can Mix it Up: